Go-Ducky/cli/README.md

-# GoDucky
+# GoDucky CLI

-A terminal-based AI coding agent written in Go.
+A terminal-based AI agent written in Go.
 It reads, writes, and edits files, runs shell commands, and searches your codebase.
 It works with local models via Ollama or any of the common cloud providers (OpenAI, Anthropic, Gemini, Groq, plus anything that speaks the OpenAI-compatible API).